Verona: History

+Antiquity

 The precise details of Verona's early history remain a mystery along with the origin of its name.
 One theory is that it was a city of the Euganei, who were obliged to give it up to the Cenomani (550 BC).
 With the conquest of the Valley of the Po, the Veronese territory became Roman about 300 BC.
 Verona became a Roman colonia in 89 BC.
 It was classified as a municipium in 49 BC, when its citizens were ascribed to the Roman tribe Poblilia or Publicia.

 The city became important because it was at the intersection of several roads.
 Stilicho, a military commander in the Roman army, defeated Alaric and his Visigoths here in 402.
-Later, Verona was conquered by the Ostrogoths in 489, and the Gothic domination of Italy began.
+In 489, Verona was conquered by the Ostrogoths, and the Gothic domination of Italy began.
 Theoderic the Great was said to have built a palace there.
 It remained under the power of the Goths throughout the Gothic War (535–552), except for a single day in 541, when the Byzantine officer Artabazes made an entrance.
-The defections of the Byzantine generals over the booty made it possible for the Goths to regain possession of the city.
+The defections of the Byzantine generals over booty made it possible for the Goths to regain possession of the city.
 In 552 the Romans under the general Valerian vainly endeavored to enter the city, but it was only when the Goths were fully overthrown that they surrendered it.